RNTay/My-Automations/README.md

 Get Bursa Malaysia's grand total market transaction volume and value for yesterday.
 https://www.bursamalaysia.com/market_information/market_statistic/securities

-## send-email.py
-Sends an email via the SMTP server.
-Currently only works for Gmail.

 ## shorten-zoom-invitation.py
 After copying a [Zoom](https://zoom.us) meeting invitation, run this to shorten the invitation in the clipboard.
 Format of shortened Zoom invitation: